Lorna Crane: The shared journey

 Lorna Crane has been developing her signature style of uniquely abstract paintings and mixed media work for over 14 years.
-She has been involved with many artist-run initiatives and community Arts projects, and was awarded the prestigious Sir William Keys Churchill fellowship, researching community arts and mental health in 2002.
+She has been involved with many artist-run initiatives and community Arts projects and was awarded the prestigious Sir William Keys Churchill fellowship, researching community arts and mental health in 2002.

 Setting herself a personal goal to exhibit at least once a year, Lorna has contributed to countless solo exhibitions and group exhibitions, and her work can be found in private and public collections all over the world, including at the National Irish Visual Arts Library in Dublin, and the Bundanoon Trust in New South Wales.

-Both bold and courageous, and yet one of the kindest, most generous people you will ever meet, Lorna took some time out to chat with Fibre Arts Take Two.
+Both bold and courageous, and yet one of the kindest, most generous people you will ever meet, Lorna took some time to chat with Fibre Arts Take Two.

 Since her studies in the mid-80s, Lorna has been deeply involved in the art world.
 Recently, she found herself sifting through her life thanks to a termite infestation in her studio.

-“Going through the journals and letters that I kept was hard, but it was also so confirming as well, that my life has just been this incredible journey, collaborating with poets and going on my residencies and all of those letters.”
+“Going through the journals and letters that I kept was hard, but it was also so confirming that my life has just been this incredible journey, collaborating with poets and going on my residencies and all of those letters.”

 2020 for Lorna Crane